msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

 Don't run computationally intense tasks on this node.
-You will make it hard for other uses to access the systems by reducing the performance of the login gateway, and we will yell at you.
-A lot.
+Other users will not be able to access the systems because the login nodes will become unresponsive.
+Doing this will result in disciplinary action, and repeats will result in account restrictions.

 </div>